moksh-garg/moksh-garg.github.io/index.md

 <section class="hero">
   <div>
-    <p class="eyebrow">Economic Sociology · MIT Sloan</p>
+    <p class="eyebrow"> Management · MIT Sloan</p>
     <h1>Moksh Garg</h1>
     <p class="hero-title">PhD Candidate in Management<br>MIT Sloan School of Management</p>
     <div class="hero-copy">
       <p>As an economic sociologist, I study the relationship between organizations and labor markets.
-My research asks how organizations build their workforce and shape workers’ careers.
+My research asks how organizations build their workforce and shape workers' careers.
 One stream examines how startups acquire talent and why some face greater constraints in doing so.
-Another examines how organizational practices and events affect the career trajectories of workers from marginalized backgrounds.</p>
+Another examines how organizational practices and events affect the career trajectories of workers from marginalized backgrounds. </p>
       <p> Prior to joining MIT, I did my MBA from Indian Institute of Management Ahmedabad and worked as a Corporate Banker with HSBC India. </p>
     </div>
     <div class="link-row">